GalakTach/Dictionary-Attack-Frontend/README.md

 - Enter the super word that is formed by all the letters and you immediately win
 - Points are determined based on length of word
 - Time increases as more words are entered
+- For your score to be counted, enter a username in the area given

 ## Rules
 - Plural versions of a word are not allowed